paulipa/sico-wiki/community/partner-corporations.md

 - Faction Warfare, Low Sec Piracy
 - PVP
 - Contact:
-## [Serenity Cartel [S...C]](/community/coalition-corporations/s__c)
-Serenity Cartel is an Australian based PvP corporation, based in Nullsec.
-We have a relaxed, friendly attitude, with no commitments required.
-We're looking for players of all skill levels, from newbies, to long stabding vets, looking for some community and content in the AU timezone.
-- Location: Nullsec
-- Timezone: AUS
-- Small to Med size PvP and null living
-- Contact: VagabondBR, Munkey Dallocort

 ## [Sensible People [5EN5E]](/community/coalition-corporations/5en5e)
 You ever wondered what it's like to fly in an actual team orientated environment?
 Sensible People invests heavily into it's members by it's members.
 We put team over self.
 Although there is individual profit driven outlets we assist one another in the most effective paths to achieve those goals.
 Leadership is available and not AFK and the corporation has goals and aspirations that are practical and achievable.
 - Location: Low Sec